-Maybe you suffer a Lactose intolerance or you have the vegan lifestyle ...for himself.
+Maybe you suffer a Lactose intolerance or you have the vegan lifestyle discovered for themselves.
 However, many types of ice cream contain milk, eggs or other animal foods.
 How do you make ice cream without these ingredients?

 Of course you could also Sorbets eat.
-But especially with industrially or commercially produced sorbet, you can't be completely sure that they are actually vegan.
-For example Gelatine have been used to clarify the juice or even as a binding agent for the ice cream.
-But sometimes Honey or egg-snow contained.
+But especially with industrially or commercially produced sorbet, you can't be completely sure if they are actually vegan.
+For example can Gelatine used to clarify the juice or even processed as a binder for the ice.
+But sometimes are also Honey or egg-snow contained.
 The latter increases the fluffiness, for example.

 The procedure is also critical, with fruit ice or sorbets animal dyes to use.
-Crimson (E120) is often used.
-This dye is obtained from lice, which are crushed to obtain the red colour.
-And if you think now that I simply do not eat red ice cream, I will have to disappoint you.
-Because this dye can also be found in pink or even brown ice cream.
-So we prefer to make our own ice cream and extend the range of varieties.
+Crimson (E120) is widely used.
+This dye is obtained from lice, which are crushed to obtain the red color.
+And who now thinks, then I just don't eat red ice cream, I have to disappoint.
+Because even in pink or even brown ice cream can contain this dye.
+So we prefer to make our own ice cream and expand the range of varieties.

 Individual ingredients and the vegan alternatives